Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 All rules from ${P \cup \SG{P}}$ apart from the reflexivity rule \eqref{eq:ref} are considered in line~\ref{alg:relevance:rule:start}, which is possible because the rules are well-formed.
-For example, assume that atom ${x \equals x'}$ occurs in the body of a rule $r$ and is matched to a fact of the form ${t \equals t}$.
-There may be many ways to derive ${t \equals t}$ using the reflexivity rule and the domain rules, but most of them are not relevant: since $r$ is well-formed, variable $x$ is guaranteed to occur in another relational atom $A(\dots,x\dots)$ in the body of $r$, and this atom is matched to a fact of the form $A(\dots,t,\dots)$.
-Thus, we can always recover equality ${t \equals t}$ using this fact and the domain rule for $A$.
-In contrast, if we considered the reflexivity rule in line~\ref{alg:relevance:rule:start}, our algorithm would have no choice but identify each rule that derives a fact of the form $B(\dots,t,\dots)$ as relevant and would thus be considerably less effective.
+For example, assume that the body of a rule $r$ contains an equality ${x \equals x'}$ that is matched to a fact ${t \equals t}$.
+There may be many ways to derive ${t \equals t}$, but most of them are irrelevant: rule $r$ is well-formed, so variable $x$ occurs in the body of $r$ in a relational atom $A(\dots,x\dots)$ that is matched to a fact of the form $A(\dots,t,\dots)$; hence, we can always derive ${t \equals t}$ from $A(\dots,t,\dots)$, the domain rule for $A$, and the reflexivity rule.
+In contrast, if we considered the reflexivity rule in line~\ref{alg:relevance:rule:start}, our algorithm would necessarily identify each rule that derives a fact of the form $B(\dots,t,\dots)$ as relevant and thus be considerably less effective.
 Since the reflexivity rule is not considered, the domain rules \eqref{eq:dom-R} can be considered in line~\ref{alg:relevance:rule:start} only via atoms $\D(x_i)$ and $\D(x_i')$ of the $\D$-restricted functional reflexivity axioms \eqref{eq:Dfnref}, which in turn are considered only if the input program contains true function symbols.
 In other words, if the input dependencies are all first-order, neither the reflexivity rule nor the domain rules are considered.